ROC-HCI/ROCSpeak-Buildup-of-Skills/README.md

-# ROCSpeak-Buildup-of-Skills
+# Buildup of Speaking Skills in an Online Learning Community: A Network-Analytic Exploration of the ROC Speak dataset

-The ROCSpeak dataset and relevant analysis code.
+Dataset of ROCSpeak, and analysis code.